symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

 This guide shows the steps required to have your node **ready for action**, on |codename|'s launch day.
 This is important for node owners wanting to benefit from some of the :doc:`Reward Programs <../concepts/reward-programs>`.

-If you are not planning to run **your own Symbol node**, or do not need to have it running **right the day Symbol launches**, you do not need to worry about this guide.
+If you are not planning to run **your own Symbol node**, or do not need to have it running **the day Symbol launches**, you do not need to worry about this guide.

 ************
 Introduction